 The following describes the required level and sequence of approval and documentation to change the Position Control or Human Resources/Payroll database.
-The required levels of approval will be the same regardless of the mechanism used (hard copy or on-line approvals).
+The required levels of approval will be the same regardless of the mechanism used (hard copy or online approvals).

-a REQUISITION FOR PERSONNEL FORM - documents a vacancy in an authorized part time or full time authorized and requests authorization to begin the selection process.
+- a REQUISITION FOR PERSONNEL FORM documents a vacancy in an authorized part time or full time authorized and requests authorization to begin the selection process.
 The department completes this form in the Applicant Tracking System.
-City Manager approval is uploaded and included with the requisition for full-time positions only.

-After City Manager approval of the form, no additional City Manager authorization will be required to enroll and process an employee selected based on that procedure unless the offer of employment is not in compliance with other policy and procedure (i.e., prior approval needed to offer salary past mid-point).

-b EMPLOYEE STATUS CHANGE FORM - describes and authorizes changes to the employee database.
+City Manager approval is uploaded and included with the requisition for full-time positions only. - After City Manager approval of the form, no additional City Manager authorization will be required to enroll and process an employee selected based on that procedure unless the offer of employment is not in compliance with other policy and procedure (i.e., prior approval needed to offer salary past mid-point). - b EMPLOYEE STATUS CHANGE FORM describes and authorizes changes to the employee database.
 Routine actions (address change and similar minor changes) will not require City Manager authorization.
 Actions authorized by other forms previously signed by the City Manager (e.g., filling a position authorized by the City Manager on a Request for Personnel form) will not require additional authorization.
 Non-routine actions (e.g. salary adjustments, disciplinary action, and layoff) or actions not in compliance with policy (new hire above range mid-point) will require City Manager authorization prior to processing.

 Across-the-board salary increases, automatic (table-driven) increases, temporary part-time hires for certain grant funded programs and status changes involving multiple employees in a single department may be accomplished by other approved documents (computer generated) reports or memorandum describing the action fully and noting the same approvals).
 In such cases, a copy of the document will be placed in the file of each affected employee.
-The following chart shows various personnel actions for which an Employee Status Change form is required and the authorization level required.